memo/webcam-pix2pix-tensorflow/README.md

 2. Train and export a model
 3. Preprocessing and prediction: load pretrained model, feed it live preprocessed webcam input, display the results.

-**A small sample of the training data - including predictions of the trained model - can be seen [here](http://memo.tv/gart_canny_256_pix2pix/)**
+**A small sample of the training data - including predictions of the trained model - can be seen [here](http://memo.tv/gart_canny_256_pix2pix/).**
-Left-most and right-most columns are the training data, middle column is what the model learnt to produce.
-The number on the left is the training iteration, so actually you should see an improvement with every increase in iteration (groups of 8 rows).
+Left-most and right-most columns are the training data, middle column is what the model learnt to produce at each training iteration (the number on the left, which goes from 20,000 to 58,000).

 **You can download my pretrained model from the [Releases tab](https://github.com/memo/webcam-pix2pix-tensorflow/releases).**